DaniyalSarwari/git-commands/README.md

  - `git merge`                          // merge the fetched changes *(from command **git fetch**)* to local repository.
  - `git pull`                           // fetch and merge the changes from the upstream remote to local repository (best practice is to use local repo name and branch name **e.g git pull origin main**)
- > To pull another branch present in remote but not in local then use these two method:
+ > To pull another branch present in remote but not in local then use one of these methods:
  > 1. **git pull origin (remote-branch-name)** and checkout into it   // it will merge ahead commits to active branch (if any)
  > 2. **git fetch origin (remote-branch-name)** and checkout into it
+ > 3. **git switch -c (branch-name) origin/(branch-name)**  //it will create and switched to new branch available at remote(BUT before running this command you need to run _git pull_ command first at any other active branch)

  - `git branch -M [branch-name]`        // change active/working branch name **e.g git branch -M main**
  - `git remote add [set-repo-name] [url]`   // connect local repo to remote repo **e.g git remote add origin (link)**